Vaibhavpasalkar12/CodeClauseInternship_Web_Scraper/README.md

 5) Flask

-### Tip = This webscraper is efficiently fetch headlines only from The Indian Express website.
+##### Tip : This webscraper is efficiently fetch headlines only from The Indian Express website.
+For another news website you'll need to adjust the code accordingly.